top of page

 Myth 1: Solar Energy is Too Expensive

-Additionally, solar panels can lead to substantial savings on energy bills over time.
+Furthermore, solar panels can lead to substantial savings on energy bills over time.
 Some users report savings of up to 50% or more on their electricity costs.
 Therefore, with available financing options and incentives, investing in solar can be more affordable than you think.

 High angle view of solar panels on a rooftop